HUSKY Health (Connecticut Medicaid) Long Term Care Programs, Benefits & Eligibility Requirements

 After doing your research, you or someone you trust should also visit any nursing homes you’re considering before making a final decision.
 Call first to make an appointment for the visit, and arrive prepared with a list of questions.
 Some things you might ask are: Does the residence coordinate social activities?
 Does it provide transportation?
 What are the meals like?
 How will the residence provide access to oral and eye care?
 Who are the staff doctors?
 CMS has a comprehensive “Nursing home checklist” you can use to evaluate a nursing home while visiting.

-According to CMS data, Connecticut nursing homes averaged 27 health deficiencies that led to citations from 2019-2022, which is slightly above the national average of 25.7 over that same time span.
-However, Connecticut nursing homes averaged just 8.6 fire safety deficiencies, which is much less than the national average of 13.5.
+According to CMS data, Connecticut nursing homes averaged 27.5 health deficiencies that led to citations from 2018-2023, which is almost exactly at the national average of 27.2 over that same time span.
+However, Connecticut nursing homes averaged .5 fire safety deficiencies, which is less than the national average of 13.5.